 I should confess my own position before we go further.
 I am a theorist in economics and a great deal of my training has been in mathematics.
-I believe mathematics is powerful in economics and necessary-but I don't believe that it is suited to describing all that is interesting in an economy.
+I believe mathematics is powerful in economics-and necessary-but I don't believe that it is suited to describing all that is interesting in an economy.
 In fact I don't believe that given the complication of the economy and the humanness of the people who act within it, there is any privileged way to view the economy.
 There are useful ways and less useful ones.
-In economics we have many means of understanding besides mathematics: narrative discourse based on close observation; insights via geometry, or via computation, or via economic history, or via examining statistics.
-All these show different things; and all I believe are legitimate.
+Before algebraic mathematics, economics arrived at insights from narrative discourse based on close observation, from reasoning based on economic history, and from reasoning based on geometry.
+Each of these is a mode or instrument of understanding that probes and explains and occasionally discovers, and each reveals different things about the economy.

-And so we can well ask in this very human of creations, the economy, what does the instrument of mathematics especially reveal?
-And what does it work not to reveal?
-To give a hint, I will argue that economics, as expressed via algebraic mathematics, deals only in nouns-quantifiable nouns-and does not deal with verbs (actions), and that this has deep consequences for what we see in the economy and how we theorize about it.
+And so, I want to ask in this paper what does the instrument of mathematics work to show us in this very human of creations, the economy?
+And what does it work not to show us?
+To give a hint, I will argue that economics, as expressed via algebraic mathematics, deals only in nouns-quantifiable nouns-and does not deal with verbs.
+It must therefore exclude actions and processes, and this limits what we can describe with it and see in the economy.
+It also raises the question, is there a means of understanding, a logical language, that would allow verbs-actions and processes-in economics as well as nouns?
+I will argue that there is.